holamgadol/foliant-md-linter/README.md

     - `-v`, `-s`, `-p`, `-d`, `-m`

 `.markdownlintignore` – an exception file, each line of which can contain a glob.

+### Format `cjs`

+Using the `--format` argument on the CLI, you can set the configuration file format for `markdownlint-cli2`.
+If you select the `cjs` format, you will get a more automated version of the configuration file.
+You will not need to manually specify the parameters `working_dir`, `node_modules` and `project`.
+These arguments will be make automatically using the `path` and `git-repo-name` extensions.

+The configuration file will list all the files specified in the `chapters` and `includes_map` sections for use as "globs".

+To use the `lint all markdown files` function with the markdownlint extension for VS Code, a file will be added to the project folder `.vscode/settings.json`.
+Checking of all files will be disabled in this file, but the list of files that need to be checked will remain in the `cjs` file.
+So you can use the `lint all markdown files` function  in vs code, but it will check only those files that will be contained in chapters, and in includes_map.json

 ### Examples